Please call free on - 0800 707 6229 - for huge extra savings on Tauck America's Canyonlands

-Tour begins: 5:30 PM, Four Seasons Resort Scottsdale at Troon North.
-A transfer is included from Phoenix Sky Harbor International Airport to Four Seasons Resort Scottsdale at Troon North.
+Your tour begins at Four Seasons Resort Scottsdale.
+A transfer is included from Phoneix Sky Harbour International Airport to the Four Seasons.
 Meet your travel companions at the welcome reception and dinner tonight at your luxury desert resort.

 Day 2: From the red rocks of Sedona to Grand Canyon National Park

 On this first full day of your Southwest and Grand Canyon tour, stop in Sedona – home to famous red-rock formations with whimsical names like the Mittens and the Rabbit Ears, and the backdrop for many western movies and TV shows – and check out this intriguing town shaped by early settlers, cowboys, artists and Hollywood celebrities.
 Later, wind through Oak Creek Canyon en route to Grand Canyon National Park.
 Arrive at your inside-the-park lodge on the South Rim of the amazing Grand Canyon, carved over millions of years by the Colorado River, and now a UNESCO World Heritage Site.
 Tonight, enjoy dinner at your choice of restaurants on the canyon's rim at El Tovar, the Arizona Room or Bright Angel Café.